junhong0113/mini_project_nhl/README.md

 Project requirement:
  1. Define the data model
  2. Perform data exploration
-  1. Data profiling and understanding important features/variables
+    a.
+Data profiling and understanding important features/variables
     b.
 Identify outliers or missing values and clean the dataset
  3. Perform data quality checks
  4. Perform data transformation
    a.
 Change all datetime to mm/dd/yyyy hh:mm